 “We are honored to be recognized by the Cincinnati Business Courier for the CLIMB award.
 The award reflects the hard work of the Diversity and Inclusion Committee to help make Montgomery a welcoming community,” said City Manager Brian Riblet.
 “Montgomery is a special community and the efforts of the Diversity and Inclusive Committee make it even better,” said Mayor Chris Dobrozsi.

 Recognizing the changing demographics in the community, in 2018, the City of Montgomery created the Diversity and Inclusion Committee that quickly began acting.
 Education sessions and events designed to create space for community dialogue have attracted more than 300 people.
 The committee is led by citizen volunteers of various races, faiths, nationalities, ages, and life experiences and joined by City Council members and city staff including the City Manager and Police Chief.
-The city’s Citizens’ Leadership Academy is informed closely by diversity and inclusion programming and to date has graduated 280 community members over 12 years.
+The city’s Citizens’ Leadership Academy also includes diversity and inclusion programming and to date has graduated 280 community members over 12 years.

+PHOTO: Diversity and Inclusion Committee members Umama Alam, Benny Miles and Council member Gerri Harbison